 This is the official website for the Security Council.
-It offers a wealth of information on the Council's current and past activities, including reports, resolutions, and verbatim meeting records in which you can learn your country's position on a variety of issues.
+It offers a wealth of information on the Council's current and past activities, including reports, resolutions, and verbatim meeting records in which you can learn your country's positions and votes on particular issues.